Champs-Élysées–Clemenceau station: History

-The stations platforms and access tunnels lie beneath Avenue des Champs-Élysées and Place Clemenceau.
+The station platforms and access tunnels lie beneath the Avenue des Champs-Élysées and Place Clemenceau.
 Originally named Champs-Élysées, it is one of the eight original stations opened as part of the first section of Line 1 between Porte de Vincennes and Porte Maillot on 19 July 1900.
-Clemenceau was added to the name in 1931 following the creation of Place Clemenceau.
+"Clemenceau" was added to the name in 1931 following the creation of Place Clemenceau.
 The Line 13 platforms were opened on 18 February 1975 as part of the line's extension from Miromesnil.
 It was the southern terminus of the line until its extension under the Seine to connect with old Line 14, which was then incorporated into Line 13 on 9 November 1976.

 From May 1963 to December 1964, like the majority of stations on Line 1, its platforms were extended to 90 metres to accommodate trainsets of six cars.
 At the same time, the walls were covered with a metallic bodywork with yellow horizontal uprights and golden illuminated advertising frames, an arrangement which was subsequently supplemented with red Motte style seats.

 In 2005, the corridors of the station were completely renovated and received on this occasion a specific cultural plan, as well as the platforms of Line 1, resulting in the removal of the bodywork of the latter.

 As part of the automation of Line 1, the latter's platforms were raised during the weekend of 18 and 19 April 2009 in order to be fitted with platform screen doors, which were installed in December 2010.
 The same year and until 24 March, the station of Line 13 was, with Opéra and Concorde on Line 8 as well as Saint-Lazare on Line 12, one of the four on the network equipped on certain platforms with Ikea sofas, the usual seats being removed for the occasion.
 The following year, it also received platform screen doors, along with eleven other stopping points for Line 13, as part of the action plan defined in 2010 aimed at improving regularity.

 On 16 July 2018, part of the nameplates of the station were temporarily replaced to celebrate the victory of the France team at the 2018 FIFA World Cup, as in five other stations.
-Champs-Élysées - Clemenceau is humorously renamed Deschamps - Élysées - Clemenceau (thus losing its subtitle "Grand Palais") in homage to the coach Didier Deschamps, who is simultaneously honoured at Notre-Dame-des-Champs on Line 12.
+Champs-Élysées–Clemenceau was humorously renamed Deschamps – Élysées – Clemenceau (losing its subtitle "Grand Palais") in homage to manager Didier Deschamps, who was simultaneously honoured at Notre-Dame-des-Champs on Line 12.

 In 2020, with the COVID-19 crisis, 1,735,350 passengers entered this station, which places it in 140th position among metro stations for its use.